joinpursuit/Pursuit-Core-iOS/fundamentals/closures-one/README.md

 add(4, 9)
 ```

 Note how Swift is inferring the type of `add` from the closure just as it would for any type or literal.
-That type is `(Int, Int) -> Int`, read, "a closure of Int, Int returning Int".
+That type is `(Int, Int) -> Int`, which can be read as, "a closure of Int, Int returning Int".

 If the type is annotated in the constant or variable the inference can happen on the right hand of the assignment.